2012 Dundee City Council election

 Elections to Dundee City Council were held on 3 May 2012 on the same day as the other Scottish local government elections.
 The election used the eight wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four Councillors using the single transferable vote system form of proportional representation, with 29 Councillors elected.

 After the 2007 Election a Labour-Lib Dem Coalition was formed.
 This administration subsequently collapsed in 2009 as a result of a by-election loss, and an SNP minority administration was formed.

 The 2012 election saw the Scottish National Party gain 3 seats and secure an overall majority on the Council.
-The Scottish Labour Party retained their 10 seats on the Council while both the Scottish Conservative and Unionist Party and the Scottish Liberal Democrats were reduced to a single Councillor.
-There also remains a single Independent.
+Labour retained their 10 seats on the Council while both the Conservatives and the Liberal Democrats were reduced to a single Councillor.
+A single Independent was also elected.

-Election results
+Results

 Note: "Votes" are the first preference votes.
 The net gain/loss and percentage changes relate to the result of the previous Scottish local elections on 3 May 2007.
 This may differ from other published sources showing gain/loss relative to seats held at dissolution of Scotland's councils.